 The stock pick of the litter

-Secure Computing has been a recent top-line accelerator.
-The computer security specialist had a respectable year last year.
-It grew revenues by 17% as companies took to its online solutions.
+Another recent top-line accelerator is Secure Computing.
+The computer security specialist had a respectable year in 2005.
+It increased revenue by 17% as companies took to its online solutions.
 But things got dramatically better in 2006, as Secure Computing's top line soared 62%.

 Under Armour and Secure Computing share something else beyond a refreshingly potent case of accelerated growth.
 Both stocks have been singled out over the past year as Rule Breakers recommendations.

-If you don't want to screen for success by yourself, why don't you join us in the Rule Breakers community?
-We're on the lookout around the clock -- and now you can kick the tires for free as part of a 30-day free trial.
+If you don't want to screen for success alone, why don't you join us in the Rule Breakers community?
+We're doing just that around the clock -- and now you can kick the tires for free as part of a 30-day trial.

 Congratulations!
 Your portfolio is perfect -- perfectly waiting for you to take the next step in market enlightenment.